-How will Italy's new public transport voucher work?
+How does Italy's public transport voucher work?

-Italy's outgoing government is launching a public transport voucher - valued at up to €60 - for students, workers and pensioners with an income of less than €35,000.
+Italy has relaunched a public transport voucher - valued at up to €60 - for students, workers and pensioners, with effect from Monday 17 April 2023.

-Under the scheme, which comes into effect from 1 September, commuters can purchase season passes for local transport (bus, tram, metro) as well as non-urban coaches and regional and national rail transport (second class only).
+Commuters can purchase season passes for local transport (bus, tram, metro) as well as non-urban coaches and regional and national rail transport (second class only).

 The voucher issued through the website is non-transferable and can only be used with a transport company, within the month of issue, by presenting it at the ticket office.

 For more details see the ministry for labour and social policies website.
 Photo credit: sandrixroma / Shutterstock.com.